-- The KAAB is independently operated. - The three architectural institutes constituting the KAAB are responsible for the constant improvement of the KAAB through self-evaluation. - Accreditation is based on a Visit Team Report submitted by the accreditation team's visit to the program. - Evaluation and accreditation will be conducted fairly and transparently by a site Visit Team, composed of members representing the three architectural institutes, with participation of representatives of the program being accredited. - Accreditation is based on understanding of and agreement with the conditions and procedures of the accreditation published by the KAAB.
+- The KAAB is independently operated. - The three architectural institutes constituting the KAAB are responsible for the constant improvement of the KAAB through self-evaluation. - Accreditation is based on a Visit Team Report submitted by the accreditation team's visit to the program. - Evaluation and accreditation will be conducted fairly and transparently by a site Visit Team, composed of members representing the three architectural institutes, with participation of representatives of the program being accredited. - The whole process of the KAAB accreditation must be based on full understanding of the KAAB Conditions and Procedures and in complete agreement with the contents.

 The KAAB promotes the enhancement of architectural education through its accreditation, evaluation method, and independent operation, and is pursuing the development of a self-appraisal model for the accreditation and evaluation of higher education - a goal shared by the nation.
-The KAAB conditions, procedures and guidelines are fair, transparent, and professional enough to be recognized not only domestically but also internationally, leading to recognition of the UNESCO-UIA Validation Council for Architectural education and acceptance as a signatory of the Canberra Accord2.
+The KAAB conditions, procedures and guidelines are fair, transparent, and professional enough to be recognized not only domestically but also internationally, as a signatory of the Canberra Accord and leading to reflect the goals of the UNESCO-UIA Validation Council for Architectural education.